-Reverse Chronological Resume:
+Reverse Chronological Resume

 The traditional resume style lists everything in reverse chronological order, starting with the most recent experience and working backward.
 Most resumes for new college graduates are written in this format, and employers are accustomed to seeing this style of resume.
-Reverse chronological resumes are particularly effective when:
+Reverse Chronological resumes are particularly effective in the following cases:

-- You are or will be a new college graduate. - You have experience in the field of interest. - You can demonstrate measurable results from work activities

-("Marketed events, resulting in 50% increase in attendance").

-- You have held impressive job titles and/or have worked for big-name employers. - You can demonstrate promotions and increased responsibilities.
+- You are or will be a new college graduate. - You have experience in the field of interest. - You can demonstrate measurable results from work activities (such as: "Marketed events, resulting in 50% increase in attendance"). - You have held impressive job titles and/or have worked for big-name employers. - You can demonstrate promotions and increased responsibilities.

-Functional Resume:
+Functional Resume